8 Fascinating Examples of Light as Architectural Concepts

 - Architect: Le Corbusier

-Le Corbusier designed few buildings such as churches where the orientation, openings, and thick walls act as a hierarchy when natural light enters, transforming spaces creating illuminated spots and focal points.
+Le Corbusier designed a few buildings such as churches where the orientation, openings, and thick walls act as a hierarchy when natural light enters, transforming spaces and creating illuminated spots and focal points.

-The lighting from the clerestory windows is indirect and reflecting off the concrete walls.
-The spatial complexity increases with the flood of sunlight deep into space, illuminating the floors and walls produce expanding spatial experience, creating delightful points.
-The rectangular apertures of window frames create intense daylight, captivating the form of the surface.
+The lighting from the clerestory windows is indirect and reflects off the concrete walls.
+A spatial complexity increases with the flood of sunlight deep into space, illuminating the floors and walls to produce expanding spatial experience, creating delightful points.
+Rectangular apertures of window frames create intense daylight, captivating the form of the surface.